Flip conjugacy and asymptotic continuous orbit equivalence of Smale spaces: Introduction

-In \cite{MaCJM}, the author introduced a notion of asymptotic continuous orbit equivalence of Smale spaces.
-The notion of asymptotic continuous orbit equivalence is, roughly speaking, a continuous orbit equivalence in Smale spaces up to asymptotic equivalence.
-It comes from an isomorphism between the associated \'etale groupoids.
-Hence by Renault's result \cite{Renault2} (cf. \cite{Renault1}, \cite{Renault3}), we know that two Smale spaces $(X,\phi)$ and $(Y,\psi)$ are asymptotically continuous orbit equivalent if and only if the pairs $(\R_\phi^a, C(X))$ and $(\R_\psi^a, C(Y))$ are isomorphic.
-In this paper, we will continue to study asymptotic continuous orbit equivalence in Smale spaces.
-We will first reformulate the original definition of asymptotic continuous orbit equivalence in Smale spaces given in \cite[Definition 3.2]{MaCJM} into a slightly simpler form than the original one \cite[Definition 3.2]{MaCJM} (Proposition \ref{prop:main1}).
-We will then give a detail proof of the result that a topological conjugacy between irreducible Smale spaces $(X,\phi)$ and $(Y,\psi)$ yields a cocycle preserving isomorphism of the \'etale groupoids $ G_\phi^a \rtimes\Z $ and $ G_\psi^a \rtimes\Z, $ so that it gives rise to an asymptotic continuous orbit equivalence between $(X,\phi)$ and $(Y,\psi)$ (Proposition \ref{prop:flip4.5}).
-Asymptotic continuous orbit equivalence between Smale spaces does not necessarily imply topological conjugacy.
-Two topological dynamical systems $(X,\phi)$ and $(Y,\psi)$ are said to be flip conjugate if $(X,\phi)$ is topologically conjugate to $(Y,\psi)$ or its inverse $(Y,\psi^{-1}).$ We will in fact know the following. \begin{theorem}[{Theorem \ref{thm:flipacoe4.6}}] Let $(X,\phi)$ and $(Y,\psi)$ be irreducible Smale spaces.
-If $(X, \phi)$ and $(Y, \psi)$ are flip conjugate, then they are asymptotically continuous orbit equivalent. \end{theorem} Since there is an example of irreducible Smale space $(X,\phi)$ that is not topologically conjugate to its inverse $(X,\phi^{-1})$ (cf. \cite[Example 7.4.19]{LM}), there is an exact difference between topological conjugacy and flip conjugacy in Smale spaces.
-One of the most interesting problem related to the above theorem is whether or not there is actually a difference between flip conjugacy and asymptotic continuous orbit equivalence.
-For a point $x$ in a Smale space $(X,\phi),$ the $\omega$-limit set $\omega(x)$ of $x$ is defined by the set of points $z \in X$ such that $z = \lim_{i\to{\infty}}\phi^{n_i}(x)$ for some strictly increasing sequence $n_i\in \N$ of integers.
-The $\alpha$-limit set $\alpha(x)$ of $x$ is similarly defined for strictly decreasing sequence of integers.
-A point $x \in X$ is said to be an asymptotic $p$-periodic point for some $p\in \Z$ with $p\ne 0$ if $(\phi^p(x), x) \in G_\phi^a.$ We study the structure of the $\omega$-limit set and $\alpha$-limit set for asymptotic periodic points, so that we know that both sets $\omega(x)$ and $\alpha(x)$ consist of periodic points.
-A homeomorphism $h:X\longrightarrow Y$ is said to be periodic point preserving if $h(x)$ is a periodic point in $Y$ for any periodic point $x \in X.$ By analyzing the structure of $\omega$-limit sets and $\alpha$-limit sets for asymptotic periodic points, we know that if there exists a periodic point preserving homeomorphism $h:X\longrightarrow Y$ that gives rise to an asymptotic continuous orbit equivalence between irreducible Smale spaces $(X,\phi)$ and $(Y,\psi),$ then they are orbit equivalent with continuous orbit coycle.
+As there is an example of irreducible Smale space $(X,\phi)$ that is not topologically conjugate to its inverse $(X,\phi^{-1})$ (cf. \cite[Example 7.4.19]{LM}), there is an exact difference between topological conjugacy and flip conjugacy in Smale spaces.
+One of the most interesting problem related to asymptotic continuous orbit equivalence is whether or not there is actually a difference between flip conjugacy and asymptotic continuous orbit equivalence.
+A homeomorphism $h:X\longrightarrow Y$ is said to be periodic point preserving if $h(x)$ is a periodic point in $Y$ for any periodic point $x \in X.$ By studying asymptotic periodic points, we know that if there exists a periodic point preserving homeomorphism $h:X\longrightarrow Y$ that gives rise to an asymptotic continuous orbit equivalence between irreducible Smale spaces $(X,\phi)$ and $(Y,\psi),$ then they are orbit equivalent with continuous orbit coycle.
 Thanks to Boyle-Tomiyama's theorem \cite{BT}, we obtain that $(X,\phi)$ and $(Y,\psi)$ are flip conjugate.
-As a result, we know the following theorem. \begin{theorem}[{Theorem \ref{thm:flipacoe}}] Two Smale spaces $(X,\phi)$ and $(Y,\psi)$ are flip conjugate if and only if they are asymptotically continuous orbit equivalent and there exists a periodic point preserving homeomorphism $h:X\longrightarrow Y$ that gives rise to the asymptotic continuous orbit equivalence between $(X,\phi)$ and $(Y,\psi).$ \end{theorem} There is no known examples of Smale spaces that are asymptotically continuous orbit equivalent but not flip conjugate.
+As a result, we know the following theorem. \begin{theorem}[{Theorem \ref{thm:flipacoe}}] Two irreducible Smale spaces $(X,\phi)$ and $(Y,\psi)$ are flip conjugate if and only if there exists a periodic point preserving homeomorphism $h:X\longrightarrow Y$ that gives rise to an asymptotic continuous orbit equivalence between $(X,\phi)$ and $(Y,\psi).$ \end{theorem} There is no known examples of Smale spaces that are asymptotically continuous orbit equivalent but not flip conjugate.